seunseitan10/seunseitan10/README.md

 Hi there, I am Oluwaseun Ogunseitan.
 I am a data analyst well experienced in data modelling, data structuring, data analytics and visualization in making well informed strategic and tactical business decisions.
-I am also highly profoicient in a wide range of data tools such as Microsoft Excel, Google Sheets, Python, SQL and visualization tools such Microsoft Power BI, Tableau etc.
+I am also highly proficient in a wide range of data tools such as Microsoft Excel, Google Sheets, Python, SQL and visualization tools such Microsoft Power BI, Tableau etc.

 Expertise: